2009 Log Cabin Penny Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 The Easy Way to Know Your 2009 Log Cabin Penny Value

 Condition carries the most weight.
-Collectors rely on the Sheldon Grading Scale, which ranges from 1 to 70, to measure a coin’s overall condition.
+Collectors rely on the Sheldon Grading Scale, which ranges from 1 to 70, to measure a coin’s overall state of preservation.
 Circulated examples in lower grades rarely exceed face value, while well-preserved coins in MS65 and above are where meaningful premiums begin.

 A quick scan with the CoinValueChecker App gives you an instant grade and value for your coin.